soderling-lab/SynaptopathyProteomics/docs/Methods.md

 genes.
 The bicor correlation metric was used as a robust alternative to the Pearson correlation.

-The quality of a network partition can be described in terms of modularity, roughly how dense clusters are and well seperated...
-Leiden algorithm performs clustering with optimization of a quality function like modularity.

 ## Clustering

+### WGCNA
-### WGCNA WGCNA is a heirarchical clustering approach used to identify modules
-or clusters of co-expressed genes or proteins.
+WGCNA is a heirarchical clustering approach used to identify modules or clusters of co-expressed genes or proteins.

+## Scale free toplogy of the Synaptosome proteome.

 The WGCNA function is expensive to evaluate and depends upon a large number of parameters.
 We optimized the parameters of the WGCNA function using Beyesian